Home » Seasonal Arts and Crafts » Winter Arts and Craft Ideas » How To Make Paper Snowflakes In 5 Minutes

-Are you looking for a simple and clear tutorial for making paper snowflakes?
+Are you looking for a simple tutorial for making paper snowflakes?
 Use either folding method to make simple paper snowflakes in under 5 minutes.

 5 different paper snowflakes on blue background.

-You would be amazed at the number of young children that have never made a paper snowflake.
-Not only is it super fun but it really works on those cutting skills.
-You can even incorporate math and science into a paper snowflake.
+You would be amazed at the number of young children who have never made a paper snowflake.
+It is a super fun Winter craft, and it really works on those cutting skills.]

-I used to think that I couldn’t make paper snowflakes in an Art class, but soon realized it was a missing experience that kids need.
+I used to think I couldn’t make paper snowflakes in an Art class, but I soon realized it was a missing experience that kids need.

 8. 5" x 11" copy paper and scissors.